pirica/fnbot-client/README.md

 1. Go to the [releases](https://github.com/Terax235/fnbot-client/releases/latest) page and download the latest release.
 2. Extract the zip to a new folder.
-3. Fill out `config.example.json` in the bot folder.
-   - Enter your bots account data
-   - Enter the cosmetic server url
-   - Enter the language you'd like the bot to display (currently only english (en) and german (de) are supported)
-4. Open the bot folder in a terminal.
+3. Open the bot folder in a terminal.
-5. Run the bot using the following command:
+4. Run the bot using the following command:
    - Windows users: `./FNBot.exe`
    - Linux and macos users: `./FNBot`
-6. Maybe you will be prompted to restart the bot.
-   > This can happen if a new build id was found.
-Just restart the script and everything should be working fine.
+   > This will prompt the setup script.
+You'll now need to enter some information which is required for the bot to work.
+After that, just run the script again.
+Then the bot should be able to go online.

-7. Done.
+5. Done.
 Now you can join the bots lobby and set its cosmetics.
 For a list of available commands, see [Commands](#Commands)

 ## Commands

+#### Items
+- `emote <name/ID>` - Sets the bots emote. `value` can be either the ID or the name of the emote you'd like to display
 - `skin <name/ID>` - Sets the bots skin. `value` can be either the ID or the name of the skin you'd like to display

+#### Moderation
+- `addfriend <name/ID>` - Lets the bot send a friend request to somebody.
+Bot owner only.
-- `emote <name/ID>` - Sets the bots emote. `value` can be either the ID or the name of the emote you'd like to display
+- `invite <name/ID>` - Invites a friend of the bot to the party.
+Bot owner only.
+- `kick <name/ID>` - Kicks a user.
+Bot owner only.
+- `removefriend <name/ID>` - Lets the bot remove one of their friends.
+Bot owner only.

 ## Dependencies
 #### npm